A Survey on Speech Large Language Models for Understanding: Challenges

 These issues pose significant practical limitations.
-For example, in batch-processing pipelines, instruction variation can lead to operational inefficiencies and reduced reliability.
+For example, in batch-processing pipelines, variation in instruction can lead to operational inefficiencies and reduced reliability.
 To mitigate this, practitioners often resort to manual instruction selection—testing multiple phrasings and selecting the one that yields the best performance for each task.
-This approach, however, is both labor-intensive and inherently unstable.
-To pursue more consistent performance, practitioners frequently fine-tune models using parameter-efficient fine-tuning (PEFT) methods~\cite{hu2021lora, dettmers2023peft}.
-While effective in stabilizing outputs, such fine-tuning typically compromises the model’s generalization capabilities, resulting in overfitting to a narrow instruction set.
-Additionally, PEFT introduces computational overhead and increases deployment time, thereby making the deployment pipeline more resource-intensive.
+However, this approach is labor-intensive and inherently unstable.
+To achieve more consistent performance, practitioners frequently fine-tune models using parameter-efficient fine-tuning methods (PEFT) ~\cite{hu2021lora, dettmers2023peft}.
+Although effective in stabilizing outputs, this fine-tuning typically compromises the model’s generalization capabilities, resulting in overfitting to a narrow instruction set.
+Additionally, PEFT introduces computational overhead and increases deployment time, making the deployment pipeline more resource-intensive.

 In this survey, we formally define these phenomena as key challenges for speech LLMs in speech understanding tasks.
 As a preliminary step, we conduct empirical evaluations to quantify their effects.
 To assess acoustic perception sensitivity, we employ automatic speech recognition (ASR) and gender recognition (GR) tasks.
-For evaluating shallow cognition sensitivity, we utilize speech-to-text translation (S2TT) and speech emotion recognition (SER).
+To evaluate shallow cognition sensitivity, we utilize speech-to-text translation (S2TT) and speech emotion recognition (SER).